Crazypedia/Sharkey-Plugin-CatchUp/README.md

 Sharkey CatchUp is an experimental plugin for Misskey/Sharkey that provides a focused dashboard to review what you missed on your Home or Hybrid timelines.
 The plugin aggregates recent activity from the people you follow and offers tools to triage posts quickly.

+## Disclaimer

+This codebase is mostly vibe-coded and lightly proofread.
+If anything works, it's either a miracle or the result of a helpful human commit.

 ## Features

 - **Timeline contexts**: switch between Home and Hybrid timelines.